orkhasnat/writeups/BackDoorCTF23/Forenscript/Forenscript.md

----
-Name: Forenscript
+# Forenscript
-Category: Forensic
+Category: #Forensic
 Difficulty: Medium
-Description: It's thundering outside and you are you at your desk having solved 4 forensics challenges so far.
+>It's thundering outside and you are you at your desk having solved 4 forensics challenges so far.
 Just pray to god you solve this one.
 You might want to know that sometimes too much curiosity hides the flag.
 ---

-In the challenge, a file with a `.bin` extension was provided.
+In the challenge, a [file](a.bin) with a `.bin` extension was provided.
 Running the `file` command didn't yield anything useful.
-In any forensic problem, examining the hexdump is crucial.
-So I looked into the hexdump of the file.
+In any forensic problem, examining the hexdump of the file is crucial.
+So I looked into the hexdump.

-### Weird Hexdump
+### Hidden Details in the Hexdump
 Running `xxd` on the file produced a peculiar hexdump:
 ```bash
 ➜➜ xxd a.bin | head